sushantkapare-dev/AWS_Devops_Zero_to_Hero/Maven/Q set1.md

 4. **Code Reuse:** You can reuse code across modules within the same project.
 This is particularly useful for sharing libraries, common utilities, or configuration settings among multiple parts of your project.

-5. **Separation of Concerns:** Each module can represent a specific concern or component of your application, making it easier to manage and understand large and complex projects.

-6. **Parallel Development:** Different teams or developers can work on different modules independently.
+5. **Parallel Development:** Different teams or developers can work on different modules independently.
 They can focus on their specific areas of expertise without affecting other parts of the project.

-7. **Deployment:** Multi-module projects can simplify the deployment process by allowing you to package and deploy all modules together as a cohesive unit or individually, depending on your needs.

 To create a multi-module project in Maven, you typically set up a parent project and define child modules within the parent's POM (Project Object Model) file.
 The parent POM can inherit common configurations and dependencies, while each child module can specify its unique settings.